From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

 \section{Evaluating Predictive Models of Absolute Code Comprehensibility}

 Predicting absolute code comprehensibility (AC) involves building a model to directly predict measurements of comprehensibility obtained from humans.
-Consider a group of developers (\eg from a user study) that provide Likert-scale understandability ratings about a set of code snippets.
-Two AC models can be trained: \begin{itemize} \item a \textbf{\emph{snippet-wise}} model that predicts the average Likert rating of all participants for a given code snippet based on code features such as number of conditionals, loops, and code blocks; or \item a \textbf{\emph{developer-wise}} model that predicts the Likert rating given by a specific developer to a code snippet, considering the same set of code features as the snippet-wise model and additional features about the developer (\eg years of programming experience). \end{itemize}
+Consider a group of software developers (\eg from a user study) that provide Likert-scale understandability ratings about a set of code snippets (\ie methods).
+Two types of AC models can be trained (see \Cref{tab:ac_task_summary}): \begin{itemize} \item a \textbf{\emph{snippet-wise}} model that predicts the average Likert rating of all participants for a given code snippet based on code features such as number of conditionals, loops, and code blocks; or \item a \textbf{\emph{developer-wise}} model that predicts the Likert rating given by a specific developer to a code snippet, considering the same set of code features as the snippet-wise model and additional features about the developer (\eg years of programming experience). \end{itemize}

-These AC prediction tasks (see \Cref{tab:ac_task_summary} for a summary of the AC prediction task) are classification tasks: the model learns to choose among a set of predefined options (\eg the Likert scale options in the above scenario) for a given code snippet.

-With this in mind, our first goal is to evaluate the ability of machine learning models at predicting absolute measures of comprehensibility.
-We aim to answer the following research question (RQ): \looseness=-1
+These AC prediction tasks are classification tasks: the model learns to choose among a set of predefined options (\eg the Likert scale options in the above scenario) for a given code snippet.
+With this in mind, our first goal is to evaluate the ability of learning-based models at predicting absolute measures of comprehensibility, by answering the following research question (RQ): \looseness=-1